benmatselby/precis/README.md

 CLI application for getting information out of various systems in a neat dashboard format.
 This is inspired from [@jessfraz/tdash](https://github.com/jessfraz/tdash)'s dashboard

+It integrates with:

+- GitHub
+- Azure DevOps
+- TravisCI

 ## Usage

 ```